Charles Carrington (historian): Career

-He also sat on the London County Council Education Committee; the Classical Association Council; the Publishers' Association Educational Group; The Royal Commonwealth Society Council; The Inter-University Council; The Overseas Migration Board; and the Islington Society, and was Chairman of Shoreditch Housing Association.
+Carrington sat on the London County Council Education Committee; the Classical Association Council; the Publishers' Association Educational Group; The Royal Commonwealth Society Council; The Inter-University Council; The Overseas Migration Board; and the Islington Society, and was Chairman of Shoreditch Housing Association.

-Books on his wartime experiences
+Memoirs

-From his experiences in the First World War he wrote the first book of his memoirs of his time as an officer on the Western Front which in 1929 was published as A Subaltern's War under the pseudonym Charles Edmonds.
-He had written it ten years previously.
-In 1964 he recounted his experiences of the Great War to the BBC in a series of interviews for their project The Great War.
-These were broadcast in 2014 and again in 2016 as part of the commemorations for the centenary of the war.
+From his experiences in the First World War, Carrington wrote his memoirs of his time as an officer on the Western Front, A Subaltern's War.
+Written during and shortly after the war, the book was not published until 1929 and appeared under the pen-name of Charles Edmonds.
+In 1964, he recounted his experiences of the Great War to the BBC in a series of interviews for the project The Great War.
+These were broadcast in 2014 and again in 2016 as part of the commemoration of the centenary of the war.

-In A Subaltern's War Carrington sought to counter the widespread view that there was no other type of men who served in the war than "Prussian militarists" and "disillusioned pessimists": "No corrupt sergeant majors stole my rations or accepted my bribes.
+In A Subaltern's War, Carrington sought to counter the widespread view that there was no other type of men who served in the war than "Prussian militarists" and "disillusioned pessimists": "No corrupt sergeant majors stole my rations or accepted my bribes.
 No incompetent colonels failed to give me food or lodging.
 No casual staff officers ordered me to certain death, indifferent to my fate".

 He wrote of his Second World War experiences in Soldier at Bomber Command, published in 1987.